MooersLab/pymolsnips/README.md

 The PyMOL GUI is useful for making the images of global scenes, but PyMOL rapidly becomes tedious to use to make images of detailed scenes.
 The PyMOL macro language (pml) can be used to set parameter values and execute commands to make customized scenes of biomolecules in PyMOL's viewport.
 These scenes can be made into static images for posters, seminars, and manuscripts, or they can serve as parts of molecular movies.
-The macro language sends arguments to Python functions, but its syntax is simpler and more user-friendly for non-programmers than that of Python.
+The macro language sends arguments to Python functions, but its syntax is simpler for non-programmers to understand than the syntax of Python code.

-The number of lines of pml commands and settings required for more sophisticated images can exceed 100.
+Over 100 lines of pml commands and settings required to make more sophisticated images.
 It is difficult to issue so many commands through PyMOL's graphical user interface (GUI) without making mistakes.
 If the commands are not saved to an open script file with a `.pml` file extension, to an opened log file, or to a frequently saved session file, the work can be lost.
 (Use the **spse** function in the `pymolshortcuts.py` file in the <a href="https://github.com/MooersLab/pymolshortcuts">pymolshortcuts</a> repository to save session files with time stamps to avoid overwriting previously saved session files.)